vian21/reactjs-website/README.md

 ```
 npm run dev
 ```
-This is start the server and client at the same time
+This will start the API server and the client at the same time

 ## Libraries learnt and used
 1. Express